Dr Hanya Mahmood

 School of Clinical Dentistry

 19 Claremont Crescent

 Dr Mahmood graduated from the University of Birmingham in 2012.
 Following this, she completed Dental Foundation Training in East Midlands and multiple Dental Core Training posts in Oral & Maxillofacial Surgery/Medicine/Pathology and Radiology in Yorkshire and the West Midlands.
 During this time she has obtained Membership of the Faculty of Dental Surgery (RCS England), PGDip in Conscious Sedation, PGCert in Medical Education and status of Fellowship of the Higher Education Academy.

 - Research interests

 Her current research involves the application of machine learning to explore novel digital biomarkers in oral precancers.
-Oral precancer/oral epithelial dysplasia (OED) has a statistically increased risk of transforming into an oral squamous cell carcinoma (OSCC) is amongst the top ten leading cancers worldwide, with an increasing global incidence and worsening prognosis.
-Oral Epithelial Dysplasia (OED) is the precursor to OSCC with 30-80% of lesions progressing to malignancy.
+Oral precancer/oral epithelial dysplasia (OED) has a statistically increased risk of transforming into an oral squamous cell carcinoma (OSCC) which are amongst the top ten leading cancers worldwide, with an increasing global incidence and worsening prognosis.
 With early detection up to 70% of OED lesions can be prevented, however the lack of an objective method for evaluating OED remains a critical barrier to early OSCC detection.
 This highlights an urgent need for new methods and technologies to improve consistency and accuracy of OED diagnosis and to provide patients and clinicians with more objective information about the risk of OSCC development.

 Previous research includes: